Skip to Content

 Paulas Choice--SKIN PERFECTING 2% BHA B00949CTQQView On Amazon

-Best For: People with normal to oily skin who want a daily cleanser that removes excess oil and impurities without stripping the skin barrier or causing tightness.
+Best For Anyone with oily or combination skin who wants a gentle daily cleanser that removes excess oil without leaving skin feeling tight or stripped.

 Pros